ecila/HALblog/pages/workshops.md

 permalink: "/workshops/"
 ---

+Three workshops will be held throughout 2017

-### Exchanging Perspectives: Machine Listening vs Listening Machines
+### 1 Exchanging Perspectives: Machine Listening vs Listening Machines
 April 27-28.
 Sussex Humanities Lab, University of Sussex, Brighton

 * *What new ways of listening does algorithmic listening afford?*